guilherme-otran/ImagerServer/readme.md

 $GLOBALS['IMAGES_DIR'] = '';
 ```

-Don't forget to set the permissions on the folder images or somesubdomainfolder.
-It might be 0777.
+Set permissions of images or somesubdomainfolder.
-Remeber to do not set to 0777 to the manager folder.
+Remember to not set 0777 the manager folder.

 If you are in windows just use '\' instead '/' and place the unit.

 The folder tests contain html forms for checking if everything is ok.
 Just access it from your server.
-The folder must be at the same root of manager.
+The folder must be at same root of manager.